ZhevahinAndrii/EventManagement/Readme.md

     - Server will be available at http://localhost:80 (or just http://localhost)

 ## 📝 API
-🔗 Swagger-документация
+🔗 Swagger-documentation
 ---
- - After project started, you can see the full documentation by url-route **/swagger** (http://127.0.0.1:8000/swagger for *local development* and http://localhost/swagger/ in Docker)
+ - After project started, you can see the full documentation by url-route **/swagger** (http://127.0.0.1:8000/swagger for *local development* and http://localhost/swagger/ in *Docker*)

 ---
 ## Using this API, you can: